 - blood in the urine that seems inexplicable

-- Arthritis symptoms already in very young dogs (same symptoms as Arthritis but here resulting from bleeding into the joints)
+- Arthritis symptoms in young dogs, where in fact these symptoms may result from bleeding into the joints.

 What is "prolonged" bleeding?

 The normal bleeding time depends on where the bleeding occurs, and can be anywhere between 1 to 10 minutes.
-This means, if your dog is bleeding anywhere for more than 10 minutes, a Blood Disorder or blood clotting disorder is likely.
+This means, if your dog is bleeding anywhere on the body for more than 10 minutes, the cause could be an inherited bleeding defect, or rarely the trigger could be an acquired bleeding disorder.

-If you have a dog with vWD, you must try to avoid activities where your dog could sustain an injury that would lead to bleeding.
-Easier said than done, with a dog like a GSD!
+If you have a dog with (suspected) vWD, hemophilia, or a related bleeding defect, you must try to avoid activities where the dog could sustain an injury that would lead to bleeding, external or internal.
+Easier said than done, with a dog like a GSD, I know.

 - dog fights